 This post will explain in detail lash removals.
 In lash-terms, lash removals and removing lashes are not always the same thing.

 Lash removals are a dedicated treatment.
 To remove all the existing lash extensions a gel remover is used.
-This product is carefully applied to the lash extensions to dissolve the adhesive bond that holds the extensions to the lash.
+This product is carefully applied to the eyelash extensions to dissolve the adhesive bond that holds the extensions to the lash.

 The process of Lash removals

 Eye pads are applied the same way as they are during the extension process.
 One eye is worked on at a time, to reduce the risk of stinging eyes.
 The gel or cream remover is applied and worked into the part of the extension that is attached to the natural lash.
 As the product dissolves the adhesive material the extensions then slide off.
 Once all the extensions are removed the eye bathed with water to ensure the product is properly removed from the area.
 This is repeated on the next eye.

 Removing lash extensions typically involve separating the lash extension from your natural lash.
 The technician does this using both pairs of her tweezers, one holding the extension and one holding the natural lash.
 They are gently pulled apart.
 This technique is usually used during an infill appointment to remove grown out or wonky lash extensions.
 This technique is not used to remove any more than a few extensions at a time.
 It is a painstaking process and should only be used to tidy up an existing set.